 - salt and pepper to taste

-- In a food processor, puree the avocado, onion, mayonnaise, garlic, and buttermilk until smooth.
+- In a food processor or blender, puree the avocado, onion, mayonnaise, garlic (crushed), yogurt and buttermilk until smooth.

-- Add vinegar, olive oil, oregano and salt and pepper and blend until incorporated.
+- Add the vinegar, olive oil, oregano, fresh lime juice and salt and pepper and blend until incorporated.